maphew/zadam-trilium-wiki/Troubleshooting.md

-Trilium is currently beta quality software so it's quite expected there will be some bugs.
+Trilium is currently beta quality software, so it's quite expected there will be some bugs.

 ## General quickfix